-Professor Tsang and collaborative UH research team received the Governor’s Award in 2010 as State Team of the Year for developing hot water systems for disinfesting exports.
+Professor Tsang helped save Hawai‘i export market with innovative, non-chemical pest and pathogen treatments.
+He was part of a research team that received the 2010 Governor’s Award as State Team of the Year for developing hot water systems for disinfesting exports.

 Note: Marcel Tsang retired in 2016.